-NOTE: While Local Fire & Safety’s report is actually based on the correct ASTTBC forms, we’ve featured it as a failure for the simple reason that it’s not properly completed and some key elements are actually MISSING.
-You can read more about this in Local’s Burning Brick Award!
+NOTE: While this last report is actually based on the form which you could once download from the ASTTBC website, we’ve featured it as a failure for the simple reason that it’s not properly completed and some key elements are actually MISSING (there are NO Individual Field Device Test Record sheets).

 It's actually quite simple to document all of the required testing under the Standard.
 There are a variety of online sources you can access to obtain an actual testing report form.
 Some of these you have to pay for (CFAA for example uses a third party agency that produces the forms for their technicians to use).
 In this day and age, downloading a valid test report form is both quick and easy.
 Filling it out, however is another matter entirely.
 You see the problem is that many employers still labour under the mistaken belief that a van parked at the office means the guy normally driving it isn't being productive (isn't generating the revenue necessary to justify his salary, let alone his portion of the overhead expenses).
 There may even be pressure put on the technician to complete the reports on your own time.
 I used to work for a company (early '90's) where one of the partners would simply go ballistic if any one of the vans was still parked out back after 8:00 AM.
 The guys had to have all the parts and work orders together that they needed for the day and be on the road to the first job before 0800 hours - no excuses.
 Efficient?
 In a way, yes.
 I wouldn't say it was a particularly good way to start the day though if, for some reason, you encountered a problem that delayed your departure.

 This series is all about the Canadian Fire Alarm Testing Standard (CAN/ULC-S536).
 And in the way of a reminder, I should state that we're currently all using the "-04" version.
 That means we should all be on the same page when it comes to the testing of a fire alarm system as well as providing the physical documentation required for that testing.